 The Lead-in Zone is the innermost Zone of the Information Zone.
-It shall consist of the parts shown in figure 23.
+It shall consist of the parts shown in Figure 23.

-The Physical Sector Number of the first and last Physical Sector of each part is indicated in figure 23 in hexadecimal and decimal notation and the number of Physical Sectors in each part are indicated in decimal notation.
+The Physical Sector Number of the first and last Physical Sector of each part is indicated in Figure 23 in hexadecimal and decimal notation and the number of Physical Sectors in each part is indicated in decimal notation.